jmecom/capable/TUTORIAL.md

 Rules:

-- `&T` is only allowed on parameters.
+- `&T` is allowed on parameters and locals.
+- Reference locals must be initialized from another local value.
-- References cannot be stored in locals, structs, enums, or returned.
+- References cannot be stored in structs, enums, or returned.
 - Passing a value to `&T` implicitly borrows it.

 This avoids a full borrow checker while making non-consuming observers ergonomic.